rakeshbangla41/data_visualization_with_power_bi/maven_analytics_data_challenge_northwind_traders/README.md

 #### Discounted Products:

-Products like Côte de Blaye, Thüringer Rostbratwurst, Raclette Courdavault, Tarte au sucre, on which higher discounts were offered, are also the same products which brought in higher order amounts
+Products like Côte de Blaye, Thüringer Rostbratwurst, Raclette Courdavault, Tarte au sucre, on which higher discounts were offered, are also the same products which brought in higher order amounts.

+#### Countries supplied:
+Northwind traders has all it’s customer base in: Europe, North America and South America.

+Most of the countries we supply to, are in Europe.

+Since, Europe is a very big market, we can think of expanding our business to other countries as well based on the demand and supply of gourmet food products in those countries.
+A survey or a research could help alot in deciding about business requirements.